 - STEP 3.
 Verify all LEDs are functional by pressing the PUSH TO TEST LAMPS button on each control board.
 See Figure 43. - STEP 4.
+On the Micro-AT® Source-Transfer Control, place the MANUAL/AUTOMATIC switch into Manual mode.
+See Figure 44.

 Perform the following operations using the control board buttons as shown in Figure 43:

-See Figure 41 and Figure 42 on page 26.
-Verify the motor operator moves to the desired position among the four noted below and the control board LEDs also indicate the proper position (There is an electrical interface in the controls that will not allow the user to move to/from the Close position directly from/to the Ground position.):
+Verify the motor operator moves to the desired position among the four noted below and that the control board LEDs also indicate the proper position (There is an electrical interface in the controls that will not allow the user to move to/from the Close position directly from/to the Ground position.):